 What Does P1457 Mean?

 Your car’s EVAP system controls the vehicle’s emissions.
 Rather than allowing fuel vapor to escape directly into the atmosphere, it’s held in a canister and drawn back into the engine.
-This helps to regulate the engine’s temperature, as well as controlling harmful emissions.
+This feature helps to regulate the engine’s temperature, as well as controlling harmful emissions.

 There are two main parts to the EVAP system.
 The portion from the two-way valve to the purge valve can be thought of as the canister side, while the area from the two-way valve to the fuel tank is the tank side.
 This helps narrow down which part of the system has an issue when a trouble code occurs.